 Frequently Asked Questions (FAQ)

-linebreaksThe filter, but Chinese text still appears as garbled, what is the reason?linebreaksThe filter itself does not cause character encoding issues.
-If garbled characters appear, it is usually due to one or more of the following problems:- The encoding of the template file is incorrect:Your template file may not be saved as UTF-8 encoding.
-Please check and make sure all template files are in UTF-8 encoding.
+linebreaksThe filter, but Chinese text still appears as garbled, what is the reason?linebreaksThe filter itself does not cause character encoding problems.
+If garbled text appears, it is usually due to one or more issues in the following links:- The template file encoding is incorrect:Your template file may not have been saved in UTF-8 encoding.
+Please check and make sure that all template files are UTF-8 encoded.

 - The HTML page does not declare UTF-8:Your HTML page

-linebreaksThe filter works well under UTF-8 environment, so the garbled code problem needs to be investigated from the source.
+linebreaksThe filter works well in UTF-8 environment, so the garbled code problem needs to be traced from the source.